QTSumm: Query-Focused Summarization over Tabular Data: Acknowledgements

 \section{Acknowledgements}

 We would like to dedicate this paper to the memory of Dr. Dragomir Radev.
 Dr. Radev's leadership, guidance, and expertise were instrumental in shaping the direction and quality of this project.
-His loss is deeply felt by all of us involved.
-We extend our heartfelt gratitude to Dr. Radev for his passion and dedication to the whole NLP community.
+We appreciate the efforts of all annotators in constructing \ours and conducting human evaluation.
+We are grateful to the Google TRC program for their support.
+We would also like to thank the anonymous reviewers and action editors for constructive discussions and feedback.